VickyTahos/VickyTahos.github.io/README.md

+## College Life
-### Being a college student, data on universities and different trends about tuition and enrollment has been an interesting topic to me.
+Being a college student, data on universities and different trends about tuition and enrollment has been an interesting topic to me.
 By having Lehigh's data available, below you will see an infographic and chart looking at the popularity in resident halls and popularity in colleges within the university.
 Also, to broaden our views as we live in the "Lehigh bubble", take a look at the map below to see the percent increase of tuition among 4-year colleges and universities within each state.